telerik/kendo-react-layout/docs/panelbar/index.md

 The Kendo UI PanelBar for React is a component that displays hierarchical data as a multi-level, expandable component.
 It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.

 The Kendo UI PanelBar for React is part of the Layout `npm` package of the Kendo UI suite fro React.

 **Figure 1: A template of the Kendo UI PanelBar for React**

 //screen goes here - Vasko

-1. Item header | 2.
+*1. Item header | 2.
 Item | 3.
-Expand/Collapse arrow
+Expand/Collapse arrow*

 ## Demos